microsoft/ODBC-Specification/ODBC 4.0.md

 Certain ODBC 4.0 behavior may still available to an application that declares an ODBC version of 3.x, but it must be explicitly opted into by the application, for example, by setting new attributes.

 ##5.1 ODBC 3.x Clients
 Clients that specify a `SQL_ATTR_ODBC_VERSION` environment attribute value representing ODBC 2.x or 3.x can still use escape clauses, connection keywords, Infotypes, and attributes specified in this document, as supported by the driver.
-Where available, drivers should query the corresponding InfoType to ensure support or be prepared for corresponding errors.
+Where available, clients should query the corresponding InfoType to ensure support or be prepared for corresponding errors.

 ODBC 3.0 Clients should not attempt to use `SQL_DATA_AT_FETCH` column bindings against ODBC drivers that report an ODBC 2.x or ODBC 3.x `ODBC_DRIVER_VERSION` InfoType.